Hash Function in Cryptography – A Comprehensive Study

 If we talk in layman’s terms, the hash function is an entity that converts a string of data into another encrypted string.
 The catch here is that the input string or data can be of any length.
 But, the output encrypted string is of a fixed length.
 The hash function produces a unique output string that cannot be reverse-engineered in any way.

 The core goal behind using the hash function is to keep the data in an unrecognizable state.
 The authorized recipient can only interpret it.
-The hash function commonly produces values known as hash values, hash codes, hashes, and even digests.
+The hash function commonly produces hash values, hash codes, hashes, and even digests.

 The hash algorithm is used for encryption, and various hashing algorithms exist.
 The hash function’s output is a hash code of a fixed length.
 But, this hash code varies based on the type of algorithm used.

-For example, there are various types of hash algorithms, namely.
+For example, there are various types of hash algorithms.

 The SHA-1 hashes produce the output value of 160 bits.
 On the other hand, the SHA-2 family of hashes produces hash values of 224, 256, 384, or 512 bits.

-The output of all the hash functions is in hexadecimal form and is independent of the size of the input.
-It means that if you input “Hello” into a Cryptographic hash, the output will be a hexadecimal hash, depending on the type of algorithm, of course.
+The hash functions’ output is in hexadecimal form and is independent of the input size.
+This means that if you input “Hello” into a cryptographic hash, the output will be a hexadecimal hash, depending on the type of algorithm.

 Similarly, when you enter, “Hello, this is Skynet.
 We are here to conquer your planet.”, the output will be the hash value of the same length for the same algorithm.